Helmholtz-AI-Energy/frog/README.md

-# FrOG-Multi-Tangent-Forward-Gradients
+# Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients
-Code for the paper "Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients"
+Code and instructions for reproducibility will be added by the appendix submission deadline on Oct 17th.